Gerosullivan/Pangur/context/spec.md

   - Drop commits the move and updates any derived attributes immediately.
 - **Turn End**
   - `End Turn` finalizes cat actions, triggers meow calculation, and hands off to the mouse phase.
+  - While Pangur has an incomplete `MAM`/`AMA` sequence, `End Turn` stays disabled until he executes the remaining leg or the player taps the side-panel control to finish the sequence early.

 ## 6. Resident Mouse Phase